bpowell461/SHA-2/README.md

   * The word is then added to the initial hashes and formed into a hash digest.

  The SHA-2 algorithm is most notably used in BitCoin as a 'proof-of-work'.

+## Testing
+The testing categories were divided into three seperate categories: *Efficiency*, *Security*, and *Complexity*.

+### Efficiency
+The efficiency of a program will refer to the speed of the program at a certain input size.
+Algorithms with a faster execution time performed on larger data will score higher in the efficiency category.

+### Security
+Security refers to the possibility that the algorithm can be broken.
+Algorithms that take longer to break or have a lower chance of being broken will score higher in the security category.

+### Complexity
+Complexity refers to the simpleness of the algorithm.
+Note that a program that has fewer lines of code does not mean that it is less complex.
+Simple algorithms will score higher in the complexity category.

+## Results